 2017: We continued to work with the FLA by completing our pilot to gather wages for 10 apparel assembly factories.
 As we tried to understand which of Patagonia’s apparel assembly factories deserved immediate attention to narrow the gap between current wages and a living wage, we asked MIT students in the Sustainable Business Lab to help us find an easier way to gather wage data across a large supply chain.
 The students developed a model for streamlined collection of this data.

-2018: Early in the year we piloted the FLA’s improved wage data collection tool with ten apparel assembly factories.
-The pilot went well, and before using the tool with all suppliers, we scheduled interactive training webinars with all of our apparel assembly suppliers.
-In this webinar we officially launched our living wage program with our suppliers, announced our goal, defined the living wage, showed the importance of the living wage, communicated our strategy for achieving living wage, discussed next steps and our program timeline, and answered questions and receive feedback.
-After the official launch of our program with our suppliers, we then finished collecting wage data.
-With this data in tow, we enlisted the help of the MIT Sustainable Business Lab to help analyze it.
+2018: Early in the year we piloted the FLA’s improved wage data collection tool with 10 apparel assembly factories.
+The pilot went well, so we scheduled interactive training webinars with our apparel assembly suppliers.
+In the webinars we officially launched our living-wage program, announced our goal, defined the living wage, showed the importance of the living wage, communicated our strategy for achieving a living wage, discussed the next steps and our program timeline, and answered questions and received feedback.
+After the official launch of our program with our suppliers, we finished collecting wage data.
+With this data in hand, we enlisted the help of the MIT Sustainable Business Lab to help analyze it.

-2019: In 2019, we updated our analysis of living wages in our apparel assembly supply chain.
-Our report showed that 35%, or 11 out of 31 apparel assembly factories, were paying a living wage, on average, at that time.
-This data was gathered before the Covid-19 pandemic and reflects a significantly different economic reality for these workers and factories.
+2019: We updated our analysis of living wages in our apparel assembly supply chain.
+Our report showed that 35 percent, or 11 out of 31 apparel assembly factories, were paying a living wage, on average, at that time.
+This data was gathered before the COVID-19 pandemic and reflects a significantly different economic reality for these workers and factories.

-Phase 3: Learning, Planning & Making Change 2020 and ongoing: We had started planning pilots for how to partner with our apparel assembly suppliers to increase worker wages without jeopardizing the competitiveness of these factories, and we had planned to roll out one or two pilots per year, with the commitment to share the results with the FLA in order to create a helpful forum for participating brands and suppliers to work together towards a common goal.
-However, with the onset of the Covid-19 pandemic we have been unable to move forward with pilots in 2020 due to the significant economic impacts on our business and our suppliers, and the logistical difficulties involved in doing work onsite when there are risks of spreading Covid-19.
-We are now reevaluating where our suppliers are and will adapt our work to see how we can make the most impact.
+Phase 3: Learning, Planning & Making Change 2021 and ongoing: We had started planning pilots for how to partner with our apparel assembly suppliers to increase workers’ wages without jeopardizing the competitiveness of these factories.
+Our plan was to roll out one or two pilots per year and to share the results with the FLA in order to create a helpful forum in which participating brands and suppliers could work together toward a common goal.
+However, with the onset of the COVID-19 pandemic in 2020, we have been unable to move forward with the pilots as a result of the significant economic impacts on our business and our suppliers, as well as the logistical difficulties involved in doing work onsite with the associated risks of spreading COVID-19.
+We are now reevaluating where our suppliers are, and we will adapt our work to see how we can make the most impact.